-An AED (Automated External Defibrillator) is a device that analyses and looks for shockable heart rhythms, advises the rescuer of the need for defibrillation and delivers a shock if needed.
+An Automated External Defibrillator) is a device that analyses and looks for shockable heart rhythms, advises the rescuer of the need for defibrillation and delivers a shock if needed.

-Will I hurt the victim by using an AED?
+Will I hurt the victim by using an Automated External Defibrillator?

 When used on people who are unresponsive and not breathing, the AED is extremely safe.
 The AED makes shock delivery decisions based upon the victim’s heart rhythm, and will only defibrillate a shockable rhythm.